uxjulia/ep-hero-grades-bot/README.md

 * `!summon 10 atlantis` - Simulate a 10-pull Atlantis portal summon

 * `!levels [element]` - Lists the best level(s) for fighting the specified elemental monsters
+* `!emojis` - Get the list of emoji codes for in-game chat

 Example: `!levels holy`